ja-p/ja-p.github.io/content/posts/nsec2022-email-template/index.md

 The `source.php` script took care of showing us the contents of `main.go`.
 This functionality also wasnt seen in the Go code, so now it makes sense now.

 My first train of thought was to try and backdoor `/app.bk/main.go` and reset so that we get setup a backdoored version of the challenge.
 This did not work as we did not have permissions to write in `/app.bk/`.
-Putting a PHP file in `/var/www/html/` was also not usable, due to the proxy only taking `reset` and `source`.
+Putting a PHP file in `/var/www/html/` was also not usable, due to the proxy only taking `reset` and `source` and I don't remember if we even had the permissions to do so.

 We could try to backdoor `/app/main.go` (which we do have permissions for) but this wouldn't change the program that is already loaded in memory.